Frequently Asked Questions

 Yes, our Naturals and Grain Free treats with Peanut Butter contain peanut butter as an ingredient.
 We have rigorous clean-out procedures and inspections but if you or a family member have an allergy to nuts, please handle our Darford brand treats with care.

 Brewers yeast is a type of probiotic and is a good source of thiamine which is required for nervous system functions.
-It is also a mannanoligo-saccharide (MOS) which helps support the immune system and helps prevent intestinal upset.
+It is also a mannanoligo-saccharide (MOS) which can help support the immune system and may help prevent intestinal upset.

 Kelp is one of the most nutritious vitamin and mineral rich vegetables found in the sea.
-It helps regulate and balance thyroid functions due to its iodine contents, aids in the digestion of food, and supports a shiny, healthy coat.
+It may help regulate and balance thyroid functions due to its iodine contents, and may aid in the digestion of food.
+Kelp may also support a shiny, healthy coat.

 All of our treats are preserved naturally and contain no chemical additives like BHT, BHA, or ethoxyquin.
 We use a natural form of preservative, mixed tocopherols, or Vitamin E.

 Yes!
-Antioxidants are a vital component to your dog’s daily nutrition to help fight off damage caused by free radicals.
+Antioxidants can play an important role in your dog’s daily nutrition and may fight off damage caused by free radicals.

 Prebiotics are foods made of primary sugars that are not digested, but act to stimulate the growth of probiotic bacteria in the digestive tract.
 Chicory root is a form of prebiotic used in our diets and is also a source of special carbohydrates known as Fructo-oligo-saccharides (FOS.)
 FOS also aids in inhibiting the growth of harmful bacteria and improve digestion and nutrient absorption.